google/skicka/README.md

 contents of a set of local files on Google Drive; it's not a general bidirectional synchronization algorithm.
-For example, if a file is modified on Drive and on the local filesystem, a `skicka upload` run will clobber the file contents on drive.
+For example, if a file is modified on Drive and on the local filesystem, a `skicka upload` run will clobber the file contents on Drive.

 When downloading directory hierarchies from Google Drive, skicka follows the same general approach: only files that have different sizes or different